lujanfernaud/project-euler/README.md

 # The Odin Project - Project Euler Solutions

-Solution of the first three exercises of Project Euler.
+Solution of the first three exercises of Project Euler using Javascript and jQuery.

 http://www.theodinproject.com/web-development-101/javascript-basics